Setting Healthy Screen Time Limits for Kids and Toddlers

 Give Reasonable Choices

-Setting Limits for Older Children & Teens
+Setting Reasonable Limits for Older Children & Teens

 Setting limits may look a little bit different for older children and teens.
-In addition to the tips above consider adding these methods:
+In addition to the tips above, consider adding these methods:

 Set The Rules

-It sounds simple but remember that YOU are the parent.
-You are the one who gets to set the rules with your child’s electronic device.
-Especially with teenagers, it can be too easy to let them dictate their own phone usage, but this isn’t wise or safe.
-You get to decide when they get a phone (after all, you pay the bill) and whether or not they continue to earn the privilege.
-Teenagers must prove themselves with healthy, responsible phone usage.
+It sounds simple, but remember that YOU are the parent.
+You are the one who gets to set the rules for your child’s device.
+Especially with teenagers, it can be too easy to let them dictate their own device usage, but this isn’t wise or safe.

 Create a “Curfew”

 All screens should be removed from bedrooms and shut off at least 30-60 minutes before bedtime.
-Not only do they become a distraction, but they also stimulate the mind and make it difficult to experience good sleep.
-For older children and teens, at night is when they may be more likely to get into trouble with their cell phone usage.
-Take away or even lock up all cell phones at night whenever possible.
+Not only do they become a distraction, but they also stimulate the mind, making it difficult to get good sleep.

 Use Parental Control Apps